ringcentral/ringcentral-api-docs/docs/getting-started/code-app.md

   </div>
 </div>

+## Will your app be sending SMS messages?

+If your application will be sending SMS messages then you will be required to meet and comply with a number of regulations and policies to help combat fraud.
+This is accomplished through the TCR process.
+If this applies to you, please familiarize yourself with this process next.

+<a class="btn btn-lg btn-primary" href="../sms/">Setup your account to send SMS</a>

 ## Next step: graduating your application to production

 Now that you have successfully called the API via an application that you have built, you can begin a process we call "graduation" which is how a developer obtains credentials for our production environment.
 This is among the final steps before you can officially use an application using real production data.

 <a class="btn btn-lg btn-primary" href="../graduate-app/">Graduate your application</a>